blockifywp/plugin/readme.txt

-=== Blockify - FSE Theme Framework, Block Library and Toolkit ===
+=== Blockify - Lightweight Block Library and Toolkit ===
 Contributors: blockify
 Requires at least: 6.0
 Tested up to: 6.0
 Requires PHP: 7.4
-Stable tag: 0.0.10
+Stable tag: 0.0.11
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Donate Link:

 == Description ==

 **Please Note:** This plugin is currently in Beta.
 It has been tested thoroughly however due to WordPress and Gutenberg being under rapid development we cannot guarantee that all settings work 100% correctly all of the time.

 Extremely lightweight block toolkit that enhances the full site editing experience.
 Perfect for designers and developers needing a little bit extra from the WordPress editor.
 Take your block themes to the next level with the Blockify plugin!
-Launching soon 🚀
+[Launching soon](https://blockifywp.com/) 🚀

 Every block and extension included has been carefully chosen and built from scratch, in order to extend WordPress' functionality, rather than replacing it.
 Blockify is designed to work with any standard Full Site Editing block theme, however some may need to add extra theme support.
 For any development related issues, please submit an issue at [https://github.com/blockifywp/plugin](https://github.com/blockifywp/plugin).